Afghanistan: Taliban to reap $1 trillion mineral wealth | DW | 17.08.2021

 Beijing is also worried that the war-torn country could become a hideout for China's minority Uyghur separatists and that its economic interests will be undermined by continued violence within Afghanistan.

-"[The Chinese firm] MCC's mining operations have been plagued by the instability in the country due to the conflict between the Taliban and the former Afghan government," Tanchum, who is also a nonresident fellow at the Middle East Institute, added.
+"[The Chinese firm] MCC's mining operations have been plagued by the instability in the country due to the conflict between the Taliban and the former Afghan government," Tanchum, who is also a non-resident fellow at the Middle East Institute (MEI), added.

 "If the Taliban can provide China stable operating conditions, then the copper operations alone potentially could produce tens of billions of dollars of revenue, spurring the development of mining operations for other minerals in the country," said Tanchum.

 To date, the Afghan government hasn't made a profit from its existing mining projects.
-According to a report by Al Jazeera, the government loses $300 million per year.
+According to a report by cable television broadcaster Al Jazeera, the government loses $300 million per year.

 Afghanistan's neighbor Pakistan is also set to benefit from Afghanistan's minerals wealth.
 The Islamabad government, which supported the Taliban's first takeover of Afghanistan in 1996, has maintained ties with the group and has been accused by the US of harboring Taliban militants.